Al-1n/meteo-dash/README.md

 To run the dashboard locally, open a terminal and go to the project folder.
 Activate the newly created environment and run the following command:

  `streamlit run Meteo_Dash.py`

+ If you just want to explore the notebooks than you can install the necessary packages in the base environment using pip or conda without the need to create a virtual environment.

 **Proof of Concept.**  Tailorable to various subjects, this platform showcases the potential for transforming complex data into a user-friendly and adaptable format.